sommda/photogram/README.md

 4. [Run a task](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_run_task.html) in the *staging* cluster using the Jenkins task definition.
 Once the task is running, point your browser to http://<CONTAINER_INSTANCE_IP_ADDR>:8080, you should now see the Jenkins Dashboard.
 5. Install and configure the Cloudbees ECS Plugin.
 Create a build job for the Photogram demo app.
 Restrict execution of the job to the ECS Slaves.
+6. Add a new **Freestyle project** job (e.g. photogram).
+Select the **Restrict where this project can be run** and add the label used when configuring the Cloudbees ECS Plugin (e.g. ECS_Slave).
+Configure the Github repository (e.g. https://github.com/awslabs/dvo305-demo) and select the **Build when a change is pushed to GitHub** option.
+Add a **Invoke Rake** step to execute the Spec tests.
-6. [Create a PostgreSQL RDS instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreatePostgreSQLInstance.html), allowing access to it from the ECS instances' Security Group.
+7. [Create a PostgreSQL RDS instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreatePostgreSQLInstance.html), allowing access to it from the ECS instances' Security Group.
 Once the instance is ready, update the details in `web/config/database.yml`.
-7. Create Pipeline...
+8. Create Pipeline...
-8. Start the app on your local environment
+9. Start the app on your local environment

 		docker-compose up